mrpg/ego_paper_data/README.md

 ### License for Data

-The data are licensed under a CC0 1.0 Universal (Public Domain Dedication).
+The data are licensed under CC0 1.0 Universal (Public Domain Dedication).
 See LICENSE file for details.

 ### Summary of Availability